Azure/azure-workload-identity/docs/book/src/quick-start.md

 In this tutorial, we will cover the basics of how to use the webhook to acquire an Azure AD token to access a secret in an [Azure Key Vault][1].

+> While this tutorial shows a 1:1 mapping between a Kubernetes service account and an Azure AD identity, it is possible to map:
+> 1. Multiple Kubernetes service accounts to a single Azure AD identity.
+Refer to [FAQ][15] for more details.
+> 2. Multiple Azure AD identities to a single Kubernetes service account.
+Refer to [FAQ][16] for more details.

 Before we get started, ensure the following:

 * Azure CLI version 2.40.0 or higher.
 Run `az --version` to verify.